f5devcentral/access-labs/class1/module1/lab03.rst

     |image010|

 #.
-The page is now requires a new SAML assertion requuiring a higher level authentication context class.
-The user is now prompted for certificte authentication.
 Selet the **user1** certifcate

     |image039|

 #.
-After successfully providing a certificate you know have access to the admin page.
+The admin page succesfully parsed the new email header and displays it on the screen

     |image040|